ZettaIO/pswingw2py/README.rst

 You configure the library by defining a config object that are passed with send calls.

-THe following attributes must be defined and the config object must be able to obtain them by name using the get(name) method.
+The following attributes must be defined and the config object must be able to obtain them by name using the get(name) method.
 This can be a module, dict or class (or whatever structure is suitable for you)::

     PSWIN_ENDPOINTS = ['https://xml.pswin.com', 'https://xml2.pswin.com']